stackery/sam-image-processing-demo-java8/README.md

 This is a sample template for a serverless AWS Lambda application, written in Java.

-The application does images processing; images deposited in the "Uploaded Images" S3 bucket are resized to thumbnails, which are then added to the "Processed Images" bucket.
+The application does image processing; images deposited in the "Uploaded Images" S3 bucket are resized to thumbnails, which are then added to the "Processed Images" bucket.